 Tears run down her face as Bamni recalls the death of her husband.

-In the rural hills of Jharkhand, visiting this village is a nice break from the hectic and loud streets of India’s congested cities.
+In the rural hills of Jharkhand, visiting this village is a welcome relief from the hectic and loud streets of India’s congested cities.
 But a deeper look reveals the difficulty of life here.
 It took two hours to arrive at this small village; one hour of driving and then another hiking.
 The rocky path led continuously uphill in the hot Indian sun, through streams and along steep slopes.

 The remoteness of this place means that there are few social services.
 There isn’t any running water and limited electricity.
 No roads or supermarkets.
 No gas stations or medical clinics.